 Love the combination of flavors here.
 The salty citrus combined with the cilantro and the sweet shrimp work well here.
 And the addition of red pepper flakes really BAM it up.
 Take a look:

-- 1 t. lime zest plus the juice from one lime
+- 1 teaspoon lime zest plus the juice from one lime

 - Lime wedges for serving

 Meanwhile in a large bowl combine 2 T. of the oil with the soy, teriyaki and agave syrup.
 When noodles are cooked and drained, toss them in the sauce, cover and let marinate while you:

 Heat 1 T. of the oil in a skillet.
 Add shallots and cook over moderate heat stirring until golden brown and crisp, about 3 minutes Transfer shallots to a paper towel and in same oil add the garlic and cook over low heat until fragrant and just turning gold (about 2 minutes).
 Transfer garlic to the paper towel.

 Meanwhile combine the lime juice with zest and remaining oil and toss with the de-tailed, de-veined shrimp.
 Season with a little salt and then saute the shrimp in the same oil until done.